infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 ### Domain and DNS model

-Pick a stable hostname for Infumap under a domain you control (for example `infumap.yourdomain.tld`).
+Choose a stable hostname for Infumap under a domain you control (for example, `infumap.yourdomain.tld`).

-If you also want VPN-only Grafana, pick a second hostname (for example `grafana.yourdomain.tld`).
+If you also want VPN-only Grafana, choose a second hostname (for example, `grafana.yourdomain.tld`).

 #### Local DNS on VPS over WireGuard

-Run `dnsmasq` on the VPS WireGuard address (`10.0.0.1`) and publish private DNS records that point to the Pi WireGuard IP (`10.0.0.2`).
+Run `dnsmasq` on the VPS WireGuard address (`10.0.0.1`) and publish private DNS records that point to the Raspberry Pi WireGuard IP (`10.0.0.2`).

 On the VPS (`10.0.0.1`):